pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

 # Resources: Auto-naming

-- Auto-naming allows multiple stacks in the same environment (AWS account + region):
+- Auto-naming allows multiple stacks in the same environment (AWS account + region)
 - The Pulumi name will influence the physical name, e.g. `new aws.s3.Bucket("my-bucket", ...` -> A bucket named `my-bucket-abc123`
 - Explicit naming also supported, e.g.: